 People who have faith in God pray to him because they know that he has the power to change things.
 Yes, the universe has excellent laws that govern it but it was God who put those laws in place, by his command.
 "In the beginning God created the heavens and the earth" (Gen 1:1).
 Here we see the laws set in place that hold particles together.

-So the laws God set in place do the bulk of the work but when the basic conditions have been met God is able to speak into a situation and move events forward to a required precise point.
+So the bulk of the work is done by the laws that God set in place, but when the basic conditions have been met God is able to speak into a situation and move events forward to a required precise point.

 When God spoke light appeared on the earth - "The entrance of Your words gives light" (Ps 119:130).